juju/docs/src/en/getting-started.md

 !!!
 Note: LXD adds iptables (firewall) rules to allow traffic to the subnet/bridge it created.
-If you subsequently add/change firewall settings (e.g. with `ufw`), ensure that these rules have not interfered with Juju's ability to communicate with LXD.
+If you subsequently add/change firewall settings (e.g. with `ufw`), ensure that such changes have not interfered with Juju's ability to communicate with LXD.